yanns1/personal-site/blog/a-hook-for-data-fetching-in-react/index.md

+---
-# A hook for data fetching in React
+title: A hook for data fetching in React
+date: July 13, 2020
+description: Discovering React custom hooks through the process of implementing one for data fetching.
+---

 ## Introduction